SahithiGurram10/CODETECH-Task1/README.md

 Pages: Number of pages in the book.
 Rating: User rating of the book.
 Price: Price of the book.
-This dataset is used to perform clustering analysis and explore patterns among books with similar characteristics.
+This dataset performs clustering analysis and explores patterns among books with similar characteristics.

 Clustering Algorithms:
 The project implements three key unsupervised learning techniques to perform clustering: